 Discuss examples of declining or extinct plant species as a result of the loss of vectors.

-However, most of that work is in particular systems with more specialized mutualisms.

 We tend to simplify the experiment (we look at dispersal of one plant species/vector as model systems) rather than focus on diversity.

 Simple systems or more specialized dispersal relationships should be particularly sensitive to declining frugivore diversity (Herrera and Jordano, 1981).